adamyonk/dotfiles/README.markdown

-This project began as a fork of (and is heavily inspired by) [holman's dotfiles](http://github.com/holman/dotfiles), and much of it's awesome is due to him.
-Much of the vim setup was borrowed from [skwp's dotfiles](http://github.com/skwp/dotfiles), and small bits were taken from [janus](http://github.com/carlhuda/janus).
+This project began as a fork of (and is heavily inspired by) [holman's dotfiles](http://github.com/holman/dotfiles), and much of it's ease is due to him.
+Some of the vim setup was borrowed from [skwp's dotfiles](http://github.com/skwp/dotfiles), and small bits were taken from [janus](http://github.com/carlhuda/janus).